confluentinc/ksql/design-proposals/klip-3-serialization-of-single-fields.md

 This data format supports all KSQL :ref:`data types <data-types>` except for container types, i.e. ``ARRAY``, ``MAP`` and ``STRUCT``.

+.. note:: As the ``DELIMITED`` format has no concept of wrapping serialized data in some form
+          of object or record it does not support the ``WRAP_SINGLE_XXX` family of properties and is not affected by the underlying ``ksql.persistence.wrap.single.xxx` system configurations.

 .. _json_format